2014 Environmental Stewardship Awards Program

 - The nomination should demonstrate excellence in such areas as:

-~ A one-time event, or an ongoing activity scheduled regularly throughout the school year
+- A one-time event, or an ongoing activity scheduled regularly throughout the school year or during extracurricular activities

 - Most of the planning and implementation of the project should have been done by an individual, with some collaboration with others to complete the project.